How to write the ultimate covering letter

 Set out your covering letter as you would normally and be sure to include all of your details such as full name, address, telephone number and email.
 Date of birth is not required to apply for any role by law so it’s best not to include it.

 If you’re given a name on the job advert, then make sure you use it instead of relying on a standard ‘to whom it may concern’ whenever possible.
-Also make sure you include the vacancy title in the subject line as the company might be recruiting for more than one position.
+Also make sure you include the vacancy title in a subject heading as the company might be recruiting for more than one position.

 The first paragraph

-You’ll want to start your letter by explaining why you find the role of interest.
-Start by expressing your interest in the position and briefly explain why you would be a good fit for the vacancy.
+Start your letter by explaining why you find the role of interest.
+Express your interest in the position and briefly explain why you would be a good fit for the vacancy.
 For example:

 I’d like to express my interest in the above vacancy as I have over 3 years’ experience in a similar role and wish to develop my career further in this area.